 Exercising, sweating and getting the blood pumping are also great ways to release stress and tension.
 During exercise, endorphins are released.
 Endorphins are often referred to as the feel good hormone, contributing to an overall feeling of wellbeing.

 The most important aspect of managing stress is taking control of our lives and managing everything effectively.
-Balance is the key and as it’s often difficult or impossible to moderate our crazy busy lives but managing and controlling our triggers and stressors and putting everything into perspective is something we can control.
+Balance is the key.
+It’s often difficult to moderate our crazy busy lives, but managing and controlling our triggers and stressors, and putting everything into perspective is something we can control.